 5.12.6.1.2 Adjusted Host Load

-A Behind-the-Meter Net Generation Resource’s Adjusted Host Load shall be equal to the product of the Average Coincident Host Load multiplied by one plus the Installed Reserve Margin.
+A Behind-the-Meter Net Generation Resource’s Adjusted Host Load shall be equal to the product of the Average Coincident Host Load multiplied by one plus the NYCA Installed Reserve Margin.

 The Adjusted Host Load shall be calculated by the ISO on an annual basis prior to the start of the Summer Capability Period and in accordance with ISO Procedures, based upon the Behind-the-Meter Net Generation Resource’s Average Coincident Host Load for the prior Summer Capability Period and the Winter Capability Period before that.